 5 Content Writing Tips For Instagram Ad Campaign Excellence

 According to the 2019 stats and reports, Instagram is one of the most rapidly growing platforms.
 It attracts over 1 billion active users per month.
 On a daily basis, Stories are being watched by 500 million users.
-No wonder it is considered to be a platform that marketers are the most interested in.
+No wonder it is considered to be a platform that marketers and small businesses are the most interested in.

 To cut a long story short, Instagram is one excellent platform for both promoting your product and running an eCommerce business.
 Its main advantage is visuality.
 You can immediately show your product and make people want it - all through attractive pictures.
 That’s the basics of marketing: if possible, it is better to show than to tell.